markproy/bird-classification-workshop/docs/lab6-text-notification.md

 * On the `Actions` menu, click `Publish new version`.
 Note the new version number.
 Add a comment.
 Click `Publish`.

 ## Test

+You can test out the notification by simply having the DeepLens detect another bird.
+You should receive a text message with the species identification and confidence level.

 ## Navigation